CheetahO/cheetaho-wp-image-optimizer/readme.txt

 > * It is safe to test and use the plugin: all the original images are stored in backup folder (optional feature, you can disable it).
 > * Skip already optimized images.
 > * Optimize thumbnails as well.
+> * Works with both HTTPS and HTTP websites

 > Need more?
 Have a look at our plans: http://cheetaho.com/pricing/